mehulagg/gitlab/doc/administration/auth/ldap/index.md

 For more information, see <https://ctovswild.com/2009/09/03/bitmask-searches-in-ldap/>

 The user will be set to `ldap_blocked` state in GitLab if the above conditions fail.
-This means the user will not be able to sign-in or push/pull code.
+This means the user will not be able to sign in or push/pull code.

 The process will also update the following user information: